 When I was 10, the population was three billion people.
 As a boy in school in the 1950’s education was achieved by repeating a fact to the drum-beat of a class in unison.
 I remember the chant clearly.
 I also remember being admonished for suggesting that the world map looked like a puzzle that was once a single landmass.
 I was made to stand in the corner for the remainder of that geography class.
 Was I the only one that thought that?
 I don’t think so.

 There was a time, long ago, when every thought must have been an original thought.
 Today, there is no such thing as original thought.
 It’s impossible to think of a completely new thought, idea or thing that has not been thought of before.

 That is why “profit” is the mother of invention and innovation.
-Today, of course we do not use vegetable fibers to make paper like Tshai Lun did in 105AD.
-We use sustainable wood pulp and on machines capable of running at 300 feet a minute.
+Today, of course, we do not use vegetable fibers to make paper like Tshai Lun did in 105AD.
+We use sustainable wood pulp on machines capable of running at 300 feet a minute.

 The fast pace of change within our imaging industry seems to raise the same question over and over.
 Where do we go from here?
 It’s a good question and prompted by the concern for ongoing profits.
 It is a question asked repeatedly in OEM boardrooms.

 Somewhere out there, is another Tshai Lun, Gutenberg or Starkweather, taking everything we already know and making it better, faster, cheaper, more profitable and more secure.